vaidik-bajpai/Distributed-Cache/README.md

 - The gRPC-based cache server enables the coordination between nodes in the cluster.
 - It allows nodes to join or leave the cluster and facilitates communication between nodes.

+## Future Improvements and Features

+### 1. **Implementing Sharding**

+- **Sharding** will be implemented to improve the scalability and distribution of cache data across nodes.
+With sharding, the cache system will split the data into smaller, more manageable parts (shards), which can be distributed across multiple nodes in the cluster.
+This allows the system to handle larger datasets efficiently while ensuring high availability and load balancing.
+- Each shard will be managed by a separate group of nodes, potentially with its own Raft consensus group.
+This will improve the system’s overall performance and reliability by distributing read and write operations more evenly across the nodes.

+### 2. **Extensive Testing of the Application**

+- To ensure the reliability and robustness of `Dcache`, **extensive testing** will be conducted.
+This includes unit tests, integration tests, and load testing to simulate high-throughput scenarios.
+- Testing will cover:
+  - **Leader election and Raft protocol functionality**: Ensuring that the leader election process works smoothly and the Raft protocol maintains consistency across the cluster.
+  - **Cache consistency**: Verifying that the cache data is consistent and correctly handled between nodes, even during failures and recovery.
+  - **Sharding efficiency**: Ensuring that the sharding mechanism distributes data evenly and efficiently across the cluster.
+  - **Fault tolerance**: Simulating node failures and ensuring the system remains highly available, with minimal disruption to services.

+These improvements will help `Dcache` scale further, handle larger workloads, and provide a more reliable, consistent caching solution.